 - Potential development bottleneck: When a new micro-service is developed, the existing API Gateway may need to be updated and redeployed.
 This can become a development bottleneck for the entire project.
 Important to keep the CI/CD Process in place and also keep this a lightweight process.

 - Additional cost for development and future maintenance.

-- Increase in the response time due to the additional network layer.
+- An increase in the response time is due to the additional network layer.